gdh1995/vimium-c/README.md

     that "Taiwan" can be parallel to "China", which was an **inappropriate** status quo in the stores' pages on 2019-11-16.

-According to [the Constitution of the People's Republic of China](
+According to [The Constitution of the People's Republic of China](
     http://www.npc.gov.cn/npc/c505/201803/e87e5cd7c1ce46ef866f4ec8e2d709ea.shtml)
     and international consensus,
 *Taiwan is **an inalienable part** of the sacred territory of the People's Republic of China*.